Irene de Jong

-Irene J. F. de Jong (born 1957) is a Dutch classicist and professor of Ancient Greek at the University of Amsterdam.
-She is known for her pioneering work on narratology and Ancient Greek literature.
-She is a Fellow of the British Academy.
+Irene Jacqueline Frederike de Jong (born 9 June 1957) is a Dutch classical scholar, known for her pioneering work on narratology and Ancient Greek literature.

 Career

-Irene de Jong was born in Leiden in 1957.
+Irene Jacqueline Frederike de Jong was born in Leiden on 9 June 1957.
 She studied at the University of Amsterdam from 1978 until 1982, and taught Classics at the Stedelijk Gymnasium in Utrecht in 1982–83.
-In 1984 she worked as a research fellow at the Thesaurus Linguae Graecae.
-She wrote her dissertation, 'Narrators and focalizers: the presentation of the story in the Iliad, at the University of Amsterdam under a grant from the Netherlands Organisation for Scientific Research (NWO) from 1985 until 1987.
+In 1984 she worked as a research fellow at the Thesaurus Linguae Graecae at the University of Hamburg.
+She wrote her dissertation, Narrators and focalizers: the presentation of the story in the Iliad, at the University of Amsterdam, funded by a grant from the Netherlands Organisation for Scientific Research (NWO) from 1985 until 1987, under the supervision of Jan Maarten Bremer and Mieke Bal.
 She then continued to work at the University of Amsterdam, first as a postdoc and later as a research fellow.

-Since 2002 she has held the chair of Ancient Greek at the University of Amsterdam.
+From 2002, De Jong held the chair of Ancient Greek at the University of Amsterdam.
+Her retirement was marked by the publication of a volume of essays in 2022, titled Emotions and Narrative in Ancient Literature and Beyond: Studies in Honour of Irene de Jong.

 De Jong has been member of the Academia Europaea since 2007.
 In 2015, De Jong was also selected as member of the Royal Netherlands Academy of Arts and Sciences.
 In 2019 she was elected a foreign member of the Humanities and Social Sciences Division of the Norwegian Academy of Science and Letters.
 She was elected as a Fellow of the British Academy in 2022.